-To mitigate time and costly\footnotemark[1] constraints of traditional evaluation challenges \cite{thomas_large_2024}, IR researchers have been exploring the possibility and techniques of automated search evaluation with LLMs \cite{faggioli_perspectives_2023, chen_ai_2024, alaofi2024llms}.
+To mitigate time and cost constraints of traditional evaluation challenges \cite{thomas_large_2024}, IR researchers have been exploring the possibility and techniques of automated search evaluation with LLMs \cite{faggioli_perspectives_2023, chen_ai_2024, alaofi2024llms}.
 LLMs for automated evaluation (LLM4eval) have recently attracted growing attention in IR community because of their flexibility and increasing task-solving capabilities \cite{rahmani_llm4eval_2024}.
-In LLM-automated evaluations, researchers have primarily focused on relevance labels, while user-centric usefulness metrics remain largely unexplored.
-As usefulness is a measure that directly reflects a \textit{document's contribution to achieving user goals}, in this paper we particularly focus on usefulness as the key metric for evaluating Web search along with relevance.
+In LLM automated evaluations, researchers have primarily focused on relevance labels, while user centric usefulness metrics remain largely unexplored.
+As usefulness is a measure that directly reflects a \textit{document's contribution to achieving user goals}, in this paper we particularly focus on usefulness as the key metric for evaluating web search along with relevance.
 To achieve this, we generate usefulness labels using LLMs and employ search session, task-level, query-level and document-level user metrics, aiming to better capture how users perceive the quality of search systems.
 We also seek to explore whether LLMs can capture the diverging relationship between relevance and usefulness.
 In some cases, a retrieved document may be relevant to the query but not necessarily useful to the user, or it may be irrelevant to the query yet highly valuable for completing the task.
-Being able to identify and address such situations can open up new possibilities for enhancing IR applications, especially in complex, open-ended tasks.
+Being able to identify and address such situations can open up new possibilities for enhancing IR applications, especially in complex, open ended tasks.

 Existing ML-based approaches for predicting usefulness often overlook the broader task and user contexts.
-This is the place where LLMs can step in with their are pre-trained existing knowledge to better understand user, task, and query context through appropriate prompting.
-The purpose of generating the usefulness labels is to gauge how well and accurately these LLMs can perform in automated usefulness judgment when given all relevant features (both online and offline) \cite{chen2017meta, zhang2018well, liu2018satisfaction}.
+This is the place where LLMs can step in with their pre-trained existing knowledge to better understand user, task, and query context through appropriate prompting.
+The purpose of generating usefulness labels is to gauge how well and accurately these LLMs can perform in automated usefulness judgment when given all relevant features (both implict and explicit) \cite{chen2017meta, zhang2018well, liu2018satisfaction, fox2005evaluating}.
 Specifically, our research seeks to answer the following three research questions (RQs):

 {\bfseries RQ1}: To what extent can large language models (LLMs) accurately label document \textit{usefulness} in search sessions?

 {\bfseries RQ2}: To what extent LLMs understand the comprehensive search goal of a user and navigate the divergence between relevance and usefulness of the retrieved documents?